 Primary Test: Plug the probe into an interface and run the data collection program.
-Use wire leads to connect the probe to a DC supply with a known resistance.
-Use a voltage probe or voltmeter to measure the voltage.
-Compare the measured current against the theoretical reading.
-We recommend a DC battery for this test, since some DC power supplies may not deliver clean DC voltage.
+Use wire leads to connect the probe to a DC supply in series with a known resistance.
+Use a voltage probe or voltmeter to measure the voltage of the supply.
+Compare the measured current against the current calculated from Ohms Law.
+We recommend a battery for this test, since some DC power supplies may not deliver clean DC voltage.

 RELATED TIL ENTRIES